 March 30, 2017

 Good morning!
-The doors open at 7:30 AM for check-in and registration at Alumni Memorial Union on Marquette’s campus.
-Limited complimentary parking is available in the 16th Street Parking structure and the Wells Street Parking structure.
+The doors open at 7:30 AM for check-in and registration at Alumni Memorial Union on Marquette’s campus. $5 parking is available in the 16th Street Parking structure and the Wells Street Parking structure.
+You are encouraged to have cash for the structures.
 Parking conditions on campus are very tight so we encourage you to come early!
 Additional parking can be found on the street.

 A continental breakfast will also be served.
 We’ll wake you up with coffee, hot tea, orange juice, bagels, and even donut holes.